-In the past year, the Military Health System (MHS) took several more important steps in our multi-year transformation that will prepare our military forces and our military medical forces for the future.
-Our focus has been on developing greater joint capabilities and joint operations.
+In the past year, the MHS took several additional important steps in our multiyear transformation that will prepare our military forces and our military medical forces for the future.
+Our focus has been to develop greater joint capabilities and joint operations.
 I will outline a number of these initiatives today.

-Our efforts have been guided by a vision of jointness, interoperability, greater efficiency, improved outcomes, and world class education, research, and medical care.
-We have refined our MHS Strategic Plan, itself a superb document, to provide a long-term perspective on the critical imperatives that will determine our success for the years ahead.
-This strategic plan was shaped by the recommendations contained in the Quadrennial Defense Review (QDR), Medical Readiness Review (MRR), and the Base Realignment and Closure Commission (BRAC) reports.
+We guide all of our efforts through a vision of jointness, interoperability, greater efficiency, improved outcomes, and world-class education, research, and medical care.
+We have refined our MHS Strategic Plan, itself a superb road map, to provide a long-term perspective on the critical imperatives that will determine our success for the years ahead.
+We shaped our strategic plan with the recommendations contained in the 2006 Quadrennial Defense Review (QDR), Medical Readiness Review (MRR), and the Base Realignment and Closure Commission (BRAC) reports.

-This plan - developed in concert with the Surgeons General, the Joint Staff and our line leaders - recognizes that our stakeholders, including this congressional body representing the American people, expect certain outcomes from the resources invested in military medicine.
+This plan - developed in concert with the Surgeons General, the Joint Staff and our line leaders - recognizes that our stakeholders, including this congressional body representing the American people, expect the following outcomes from the resources invested in military medicine:

-- A fit, healthy and protected force
+A fit, healthy and protected force

-- Reduced death, injuries and diseases during military operations, and superior follow up care and seamless transition with the VA
+- Reduced death, injuries and diseases during military operations, and superior follow-up care and seamless transition with the VA

 - Satisfied beneficiaries

 - Creation of healthy communities

-- Effective management of health care costs
+- Effective management of healthcare costs

-By measures developed both by our leadership, and by independent, external organizations, we are excelling in our mission.
+Our internal measures and those of independent, external organizations show we are excelling in our mission.
 Yet, we are hardly complacent.
 We recognize that we must build upon our successes to sustain this global, unique military medical system.